This is going to be a quick little article about the musical alphabet on guitar.

 This is the same thing but just said in a different way.

 Should You Learn Notes or Chords First?

-If you?ve just picked up your first guitar and you?re looking for the most logical route to mastery, you may ask yourself if you should learn notes or chords first.
+If you’ve just picked up your first guitar and you’re looking for the most logical route to mastery, you may ask yourself if you should learn guitar string names, notes, or chords first.

 Learning notes chromatically up and down the neck, and more importantly, in scales, is beneficial as you attain dexterity and a mental fluency of the fretboard, and when you finally start learning chords, you have a good understanding of how they exist within the context of the scale.

 On the Guitar